 Zephyr and neural nets

-Neural networks can be highly useful in edge sensor applications, especially when handling noisy and unstructured data from devices like accelerometers, biometric sensors, and cameras.
-Open-source frameworks specifically for supporting this class of applications have been developed for running Zephyr on computationally limited devices with minimal available memory.
-These frameworks can support optimization algorithms and neural compliers.
+Neural networks can be highly useful in edge sensor applications, especially when handling noisy and unstructured data from accelerometers, biometric sensors, and cameras.
+Open-source frameworks specifically for supporting this class of applications have been developed to run Zephyr on computationally limited devices with minimal available memory.
+These frameworks can support optimization algorithms and neural compilers.

 A unified application programming interface (API) has been developed for neural network inference frameworks on Zephyr.
 It includes methods for loading the models, entering inputs, running the inference engine, and capturing the results.
 It enables designers to select the inference engine that best matches the application requirements without significant changes to the application code.